gurleensethi/cyberoam-client/README.md

 ####Feature list :
 * Save multiple accounts
-* Notificaions on un successful login retry's
+* Notificaions on un-successful login retry's
 * No need to run app in background (login process is handled by BroadCast Receivers and Alarm Manager)
+* Session Data and Time tracking
+* Activity log
+* Graphical Stats
+* Auto login on WiFi
+* Continuous Login

 ####V 0.1.0(Beta):
 * Login/Logout in Cyberoam